NaitLee/Xonotic-Map-Repo/README.md

 I'm playing [Xonotic](https://xonotic.org/) and I liked it.
 So that I want more maps.

 Seeking around, I've found a community repo: [http://xonotic.fps.gratis](http://xonotic.fps.gratis).
-(Caution: the page loads a lot of data)
+(Note: the page loads a lot of data)

 Great work!
 A large amount of maps are collected, but the browsing experience isn't satisfying.
-So let me follow it up.
+Let me try to make one.

 ## What's good about